-3. In the Apply View Template dialog box, select the view template you want to use from the Names list, as shown in Figure 1-68.
+3. In the Apply View Template dialog box, select the view template you want to use from the Names list, as shown in Figure 1-69.
 Several standard view templates are available when you create a project using one of the Autodesk Revit project templates.

 - 4. If you do not want the entire view template to be applied to the selected view, clear the check mark in the Include column for the parameters you do not want to include.
 You can also create overrides to the view template by changing parameter values. - 5.
-Click ok to finish. - To limit the number of view templates that display, filter the list by selecting an option in the Discipline filter and View type filter drop-down lists, as shown in Figure 1-69.
+Click ok to finish. - To limit the number of view templates that display, filter the list by selecting an option in the Discipline filter and View type filter drop-down lists, as shown in Figure 1-70.

-You can apply view templates to any view as many times as needed only if it is not set as the default template in the view properties.
+- You can apply view templates to any view as many times as needed only if it is not set as the default template in the view properties. - If you want to start a new view template based on an existing view, select Show Views.
+The Names list expands to include all of the related views in the project.

-Set the Default View Template for a View
+How To: Set the Default View Template for a View

-- 1. Select one or more views in the Project Browser.
+- Select one or more views in the Project Browser.
 (Hold down <Ctrl> or <Shift> to select multiple views.) - 2.
-In Properties, in the Identity Data section, click the button next to View Template, as shown in Figure 1-70.
+In Properties, in the Identity Data section, click the button next to View Template, as shown in Figure 1-71.
 The name on the button varies according to any template that has already been applied.

 - 3. In the Apply View Template dialog box, select the appropriate template and click OK. - 4.
 The view is now locked using the parameters setup in the view template. - View Templates can also be set by the type properties of a view.
-For example, in a view's Type Properties, duplicate a view type, such as Space Plan shown in Figure 1-71.
+For example, in a view's Type Properties, duplicate a view type, such as Space Plan shown in Figure 1-72.
 Apply the appropriate template and select New views are dependent on template.

-■ When you use the View type, the view modifies to match the view template and is also placed in its own group in the Project Browser, as shown in Figure 1-72.
+When you use the View type, the view modifies to match the view template and is also placed in its own group in the Project Browser, as shown in Figure 1-73.